 The folder is now included in the current Library.

-Alternatively, you can add any folder to any Library from Windows Explorer.
-Just right-click a folder, open the Include in library menu and click the Library you want to add the folder to.
+Alternatively, you can add any folder to any Library from Windows (File) Explorer.
+Just right-click a folder, open the Include in library menu and choose the Library you want to add the folder to.

 Removing a folder from a Library

-If you want to delete a folder from a Library, click Remove button in Library Properties window.
+If you want to delete a folder from a Library, click the Remove button in Library Properties window.
 This will not delete the folder from hard disk, it will just remove it from the Library.
-For that reason, neither Windows 7 nor Windows 8 will confirm folder removal.
+For that reason, Windows will not confirm the folder removal.

-Windows 7 and 8 are not limited to the default Libraries - Documents, Music, Pictures and Videos.
+Windows 7, 8, 8.1 and 10 are not limited to the default Libraries - Documents, Music, Pictures, and Videos.
 You can add your own Libraries for anything you like: work documents, holiday trip plans, etc.

-To create a new Library, either right-click some empty area in Libraries folder, select New and then click Library.
+To create a new Library, either right-click or touch and hold some empty area in the Libraries folder, select New and then click Library.

 In Windows 7, you can also click the New library button in the toolbar.

-In Windows 8, click the New item button on Home tab of Ribbon and then click Library.
+In Windows 8, 8.1 and 10, click the New item button on Home tab of Ribbon and then click Library.

 As you can guess, the new Library is empty.
 Double-click to open it and then click Include a folder button to select the first folder to be included in the Library.

-In Windows 8, you can also set a Public save location for other user accounts.
+In Windows 8/8.1 and 10, you can also set a Public save location for other user accounts.
 If you don't specify one, both default save locations will be the same.

 Select a folder and click Set public save location.
 The public save location will have a check mark with two persons to the left of its folder name.